ShaharIlany/react-redux-plus/readme.md

 ## Installation

-Before you start the installation process, note that the package is written and tested with **typescript**, you can use the package with javascript but we can't promise that all the features will work.
+Before you start the installation process, note that the package is written and tested with **typescript**.
+You can use the package with javascript but we can't promise that all of the features will work.

 To use React Redux Plus with your React app, install it as a dependency: